srishti06m-cmyk/EGT309_PROJ1/README.md

-Step 1: Clone repositary from Git hub using this "gh repo clone srishti06m-cmyk/EGT309_PROJ1" command in VS code terminal Step 2: Open the project locally using this "code EGT309_PROJ1" command in the VS code terminal Step 3: Run the kedro pipeline using "kedro run" in the VS code terminal
+Step 1: Clone repositary from Git hub using this "gh repo clone srishti06m-cmyk/EGT309_PROJ1" command in VS code terminal Step 2: Open the project locally using this "code EGT309_PROJ1" command in the VS code terminal Step 2(a): If running from a fresh device, ensure that Python and pip are installed on your code editor, then install the requirements under "requirements.txt". "pip install -r requirements.txt" can help.
+Step 3: Run the kedro pipeline using "kedro run" in the VS code terminal

 - Method 2: Running the DockerFile